Yusuf21-pixel/brackets-and-stack/README.md

 # brackets-and-stack
-# Program to check whether the brackets are matching.
+# Program to check whether the brackets are matching in the given string.